Optune System for Pediatric Brain Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on corticosteroids, the dose must be stable or decreasing for at least 5 days before joining the trial for Stratum 1.
 For Stratum 2, there are no specific requirements for corticosteroid dosing.

-Is the Optune System a promising treatment for pediatric brain cancer?
+What evidence suggests that the Optune System is effective for pediatric brain cancer?

 Stewart Goldman, MD